-Aurora Expeditions, a small company from Australia has made some big waves in the expedition cruise market.
-Their brand-new ship the Greg Mortimer is set to raise the bar in expedition cruising with some fantastic features for the small number of passengers it carries.
-Focussed on making the most of the expedition, they will aim to get you up close to the action, inspire you about the incredible landscapes you are travelling through and be sensitised to the environmental issues they face.
-The expeditions are led by remote area specialists, that provide entertaining lectures and expand people’s knowledge along the way.
+Aurora Expeditions, a small company from Australia, has made some big waves in the expedition cruise market.
+Their brand-new ship the Greg Mortimer has raised the bar in expedition cruising with some fantastic features for the small number of passengers it carries.
+Focused on making the most of the expedition, Aurora aims to get you up close to the action, inspire you with the incredible landscapes you are travelling through and be sensitised to the environmental issues they face.
+The expeditions are led by remote area specialists, that provide entertaining lectures and expand your knowledge along the way.

-If you are looking for an Arctic cruise from the UK, be sure to take a look at Aurora Expeditions voyage that sails from Scotland, through the Faroes Island to the Arctic archipelago of Svalbard in 2021.
-Another popular choice is Aurora Expeditions Jewels of the Arctic, which starts in the Icelandic capital of Rejkavik, sails up the stunning coastline of East Greenland, before visiting the Svalbard archipelago.
+If you are looking for an Arctic cruise from the UK, be sure to take a look at Aurora Expeditions voyage, Scotland, Faroes & Svalbard that sails from Scotland, through the Faroes Island to the Arctic archipelago of Svalbard in 2021.
+Another popular choice is Aurora Expeditions Jewels of the Arctic, which starts in the Icelandic capital of Reykjavik, sails up the stunning coastline of East Greenland, before visiting the Svalbard archipelago.
 Svalbard is one of the highlights of the Arctic, the polar sea ice is to the North of the archipelago and presents plenty of opportunities to spot Polar bears hunting for seals.